Internal gravity waves in stratified flows with and without vortical modes: Results

 which are, respectively, the potential energy, the poloidal kinetic energy, the vortical modes (toroidal) kinetic energy, and the relative difference between poloidal and potential energy.
-We also note $E = E_{\text{pot}} + E_{\text{polo}} + E_{\text{toro}}$ the total energy.
-Figure~\ref{fig:global-energy} shows the vortical modes energy ratio $E_{\text{toro}}/E$ and $\tilde{\mathcal{D}}$ as a function of $F_h$ and $\R$.
+We also note $E = E_{\rm pot} + E_{\rm polo} + E_{\rm toro} $ the total energy.
+Figure~\ref{fig:global-energy} shows the vortical modes energy ratio $E_{\rm toro} /E$ and $\tilde{\mathcal{D}}$ as a function of $F_h$ and $\R$.
 For waves, we expect to observe an equipartition between the poloidal kinetic energy and potential energy.
-Consequently, both $E_{\text{toro}}/E$ and $\tilde{\mathcal{D}}$ should be close to zero for a system mainly composed by internal gravity waves.
+Consequently, both $E_{\rm toro} /E$ and $\tilde{\mathcal{D}}$ should be close to zero for a system mainly composed by internal gravity waves.
 We observe that vortical modes energy becomes dominant at high stratification (low $F_h$) if they are not removed from the dynamics in these simulations with $\R \geq 0.1$ (Figure~\ref{fig:global-energy} (a)).
-The ratio $E_{\text{toro}}/E$ is the lowest at intermediate stratification $F_h \simeq 0.1-0.3$ and low values of $\R$.
+The ratio $E_{\rm toro} /E$ is the lowest at intermediate stratification $F_h \simeq 0.1-0.3$ and low values of $\R$.
 However, the same simulations are marked by a predominance of potential energy over poloidal energy, $\tilde{\mathcal{D}} < 0$ (Figure~\ref{fig:global-energy} (b)), meaning that these weakly stratified flows do contain other structures than waves.
 When vortical modes are removed, we can obtain flows with a global balance between poloidal and potential energies ($\tilde{\mathcal{D}} \simeq 0$) at high stratification.
-Consequently, a flow governed by weak non-linear interactions between waves may be obtained at high stratification by removing vortical modes.
-In the two next subsections, we perform a spatiotemporal analysis of a couple of stongly stratified turbulent simulations with $(N,\R_i\equiv 1/\nu N^2)=(40,20)$ and aspect ratio $L_z/L_h=1/4$.
+Consequently, a flow governed by weak nonlinear interactions between waves may be obtained at high stratification by removing vortical modes.
+In the two next subsections, we perform a spatiotemporal analysis of a couple of stongly stratified turbulent simulations with $(N,\,\R_i\equiv P_K/\nu N^2)=(40,20)$ and aspect ratio $L_z/L_h=1/4$.
+Figure~\ref{fig:buoyancy_fields} shows the buoyancy fields for these two simulations with the same color scale.
+We observe that the flow is layered in the vertical direction and that overturning (horizontal vorticity) is present with or without vortical modes.
+It is a standard feature of strongly stratified turbulence \cite{laval_forced_2003, lindborg_energy_2006, brethouwer_scaling_2007, waite_stratified_2011}.
+With vortical modes, the vertical vorticity is not zero (Figure~\ref{fig:buoyancy_fields}(a)) so the buoyancy has a different structure than when vortical modes are absent (Figure~\ref{fig:buoyancy_fields}(b)).
+Without vortical modes the dynamics in the horizontal direction is irrotational and the buoyancy field has a larger amplitude.